immersed-web/inclubit-360/README.md

 #### Bash Utility Scripts
 There are some shell scripts provided to help with seting up the environment for running the backend:
+* `setup-docker.sh` - This script will attempt to download and install docker as well as docker-compose.
+It will try to enable docker as a daemon that starts automatically on boot.
+It will also create a folder called docker-persistence, for mounting volumes of the docker-containers.
+The volumes are used to store persistent data between building/tearing down the docker containers.
+* `setup-node.sh` - This script will download and install nodejs.
+Nodejs is required to run the signaling server.
+It's also required to build the frontend website from sourcecode.
+* `prepare-spa-build.sh` - This script will build the inclubit 360 frontend website and copy the result to the caddy folder to be used by Caddy.
+This script requires nodejs to be installed.

 #### Ports